arindas/laminarmq-io/README.md

 unnecessary internal locks in our I/O abstractions.

-This generality allows us to abstract over local file system based storage as well as object storage like AWS S3 with same API.
+This generality allows us to abstract over local file system based storage as well as object storage like AWS S3 with the same API.

 ## License